Dad Khan Jarwar: Environment

-The union council has a fresh environment but unfortunately located at the tail of water distributory minors like Zanur and Miran khori.
+The union council has a fresh environment but unfortunately located at the tail of water distributary minors like Zanur and Miran khori.
 Moreover, poor provincial administration and political influential lords make available water resources meager for the common people / peasants.
 The people of the vicinity face huge problem of drinking water which is rarely available from water supply scheme or water treatment plants and boring water is also undrinkable.